-For the acoustic analysis, we used only recordings from microphone 1, because it appeared to suffer least from reverberance and because it recorded calls of both entering and exiting bats.
-First, all audio files corresponding to the bat activity periods (henceforth referred to as flight-activity audio) were high-pass filtered at 70 kHz (2nd order zero-phase Butterworth filter).
-Next, we used two complementary acoustic analyses to quantify frequency, duration and amplitude parameters of the three components of the echolocation call (initial FM, CF and terminal FM).
-The first analysis is the ‘individual call’ analysis, where we measured parameters of one echolocation call from each flight-activity audio.
-The second analysis is the ‘windowed call’ analysis, were we split each flight-activity audio into consecutive 50-ms-long windows and measured the acoustic parameters of each window.
-In recordings with multiple bats, each window could contain multiple and potentially overlapping calls.
+We only analysed recordings from microphone 1 (Fig. 1), because they appeared to suffer least from reverberance and contained calls of both entering and exiting bats.
+First, all audio files corresponding to the bat activity periods (henceforth referred to as flight-activity audio) were After high-pass filtering at 70 kHz (2nd order zero-phase Butterworth filter), we used two complementary acoustic analysis approaches to quantify frequency, duration and amplitude parameters of all three components of the echolocation calls (initial FM, CF and terminal FM). (i) In the “individual call analysis”, we measured the acoustic parameters of one echolocation call from each bat activity audio.
+Individual call analysis directly reveals sensory decisions of individual bats, but suffers from the difficulty of finding a non-overlapped single call, particularly in reverberant and multi-bat situations, which may bias the analysis to shorter calls. (ii) The “windowed call analysis” therefore complements the individual call analysis by enabling measurements even on audio with overlapping calls.
+We split each flight-activity audio into consecutive 50-ms-long windows, which could contain multiple and potentially overlapping calls, and quantified the average acoustic parameters of each window.

-The analysis of individual calls is advantageous because it directly reveals sensory decisions of the bats.
-Its disadvantage, however, is that it can be difficult to find a non-overlapped call, particularly in reverberant and multi-bat situations.
-The windowed call analysis therefore complements the individual call analysis by enabling measurements even on audio with overlapping calls.
 Windowed call analysis also allows a kind of null-hypothesis testing where the observed multi-bat audio can be compared with 1) single bat audio and 2) ‘virtual’ multi-bat audio files created by adding multiple single bat audio files.
 These ‘virtual’ multi-bat audio files recreate a scenario where two bats echolocate in the same space without altering their calls in response to each other’s presence.
-The disadvantage of the windowed call analysis is the lack of call-level measurements.
-Using both approaches simultaneously strengthens the interpretation of our results.
+The windowed call analysis provides average results per time bin, but lacks call-level resolution.
+Both approaches simultaneously strengthens the interpretation of our results.

 2.4.1 Individual call analysis

-Per bat activity audio, we chose one call that was not overlapped by other calls and that had a signal-to-noise ratio of at least 20 dB (Figure 2.2) through a random search protocol (SI ??).
+Per bat activity audio, we randomly (see SI section X) chose one call that was not overlapped by other calls with a signal-to-noise ratio of at least 20 dB (Figure 2.2).
 Briefly, from a randomly determined time point, an experimenter began searching into a randomly determined direction (backward or forward in time) until a suitable horseshoebat call was found.
-We were able to find 226 individual calls across all the synchronised audio files.
-Calls were automatically segmented into their corresponding parts iFM, tFM or CF (Figure 2.2) ) using the itsfm package (44).
-Most approaches to date segment CF-FM calls into their components by high/low pass filtering around the call’s peak frequency (16,31,36,45,46).
-For an accurate estimate of the peak frequency, this approach requires a recording of the call with a prominent CF component, which is suitable under controlled laboratory settings.
+We found 226 individual calls across all the bat-activity audio files, which we automatically segmented into their iFM-, tFM- and CF-components (Figure 2.2).
+We used the itsfm package (44) for automatic segmentation, which segments the calls based on frequency-time-contours instead of the more commonly used high-/low-pass filtering (16,31,36,45,46), which does not work well under noisy natural conditions (44).
+Most approaches to date segment CF-FM calls into their components by high/low pass filtering around the call’s peak frequency For an accurate estimate of the peak frequency, this approach requires a recording of the call with a prominent CF component, which is suitable under controlled laboratory settings.
 Peak frequency estimation often fails in the analysis of CF-FM calls recorded in the field under a variety of conditions eg. calls with loud FM and faint CF components. itsfm overcomes these limitations by tracking the change in frequency over the call time to segment it into FM and CF components.
-For our analysis, we defined FM components as those portions of a call where frequency modulation was larger than 2 kHz/ms. Further settings were a maximum acceleration of 3 kHz/ms2, an extrapolation window of 50 μs and a window size of 375 samples.
-Threshold signal level and time-frequency clip range were manually tuned for each calls using the pwvd method, since each call had differing received levels.
+We defined FM components as those portions of a call where frequency modulation was larger than 2 kHz/ms (further itsfm-settings (44): 3 kHz/ms2 maximum acceleration, 50 µs extrapolation window, 375 samples window size; threshold signal level and time-frequency clip range manually tuned for each calls using the pwvd method, since each call had differing received levels).